 This would be the most corrupt act ever forced on the people of New Zealand by any government, but our so called "professional historians/researches" such as Claudia Orange have either deliberately misled the Government and people of New Zealand or have been too lazy to research our true history which must include Queen Victoria's Royal Charters/Letters Patent, our true Founding Documents and first Constitution that set up our political, legal and justice systems under one flag and one law, irrespective of race, colour or creed.
-See page 4.
+See first Constitution page 4 and copy of disk supplied by the Chief Archivist, Archives New Zealand page 7.